Geocodio/docs/source/hipaa/index.html.md

 ### Combined Statistical Area (CSA)

-This field is return for locations that are within an CSA area.
+This field is returned for locations that are within an CSA area.
 If no CSA area is associated with the location, the API will return `null` instead of the individual fields.

 You can read more about [Combined Statisical Areas on Wikipedia](https://en.wikipedia.org/wiki/Combined_statistical_area).